hikeventures/hikeventures.github.io/_posts/best/2015-03-29-best-rss-reader-for-outdoor-blogger-feeds.markdown

 Btw. if you are interested you can also subscribe to my <a href="http://www.hikeventures.com/rss.xml">RSS feed</a> which is all about our hiking and packrafting adventures.

 ## Inoreader
-Inoreader is a web based reader which can susbscribe to normal RSS feeds but also to social media feeds in Facebook or Twitter.
+Inoreader is a web based reader which can subscribe to normal RSS feeds but also to social media feeds in Facebook or Twitter.
 You can also create folders with feeds which displays new RSS feeds based on certain keywords.
 I use Inoreader together with Reeder 3 (see below)

 ## Reeder 3